 Luc Messinezis is a professional artist and researcher working across sound, installation and performance.
-Despite his former scientific background he holds an MA in Sound Arts awarded by the University of the arts London.
+Despite his former scientific background he changed direction and holds an MA in Sound Arts awarded by the University of the arts London and a PhD after completing his research “Aural Simulacra: Sonic hyperreality and the orders of the heard” at the Department of Audiovisual arts of Ionian University.
 His practice explores aural awareness, perception, anthropology, notions of authenticity and reality.
-He has presented several of his artworks in venues across the globe and currently scrutinizes aural simulacra as a PhD candidate at the Ionian University.
+He has presented several of his artworks in venues across the globe and authored numerous publications.

 Presented the original artwork Sisyphus in Bits.
 The sound installation piece was on display the 20th and the 21st of May 2017 at Megaron Mousikis – the Athens Concert Hall.